Easy RISC-V

 addi x10, x0, 0x123 addi x11, x0, 0x555 addi x12, x10, 0x765 add x13, x10, x11 sub x14, x11, x10 addi x10, x10, 1 addi x10, x10, 1 addi x10, x10, -1 addi x10, x10, -1 ebreak

 One thing you should note is that the immediate value has a limited range, namely [-2048, 2047], the range of a 12-bit two’s complement signed integer.
-This is because RV32I uses fixed 32-bit i.e. 4-byte instructions, and only the top 12 bits are available to encode an immediate value.
+This limitation is because RV32I uses fixed 32-bit i.e. 4-byte instructions, and only the top 12 bits are available to encode an immediate value.
 You can see the hexadecimal value encoded in the instruction from the ‘Dump’.
 This article will not go into much further detail about instruction encodings.

 { 0x40000000: 12300513 } addi x10, x0, 0x123